stelzinga/MF/MGT_80.Tools.md

 - Name of the Venture and form of business
 - Purpose of the Venture
 - Capital Structure
-- Corporate Governance, including rules related to decision making
+- Corporate Governance, incl rules related to decision making
 - Administration of corporate records

 AoA vs MoA
 https://www.onboardmeetings.com/blog/articles-of-association-vs-memorandum/